hmrc/channel-preferences-frontend/README.md

 # Terms

-`OptInCohort` - an object that helps to associate a number to an opt in page.
+- `OptInCohort`  an object that helps to associate a number to an opt in page.
 Currently there are 2 cohorts IPage8 and TCPage9
-`OptInPage`   - a twirl tempalate to generate an opt in form. (i_page8.scala.html, tc_page9.scala.html) `PageType` - a type of the opt in page.
-(PageType.IPage or PageType.TCPage) `majorVersion` - a version number that is used to trigger re-opt-in process.
+- `OptInPage`   a twirl tempalate to generate an opt in form. (i_page8.scala.html, tc_page9.scala.html)
+- `PageType` a type of the opt in page.
+(PageType.IPage or PageType.TCPage)
+- `majorVersion`  a version number that is used to trigger re-opt-in process.
+- `minorVersion`  a version number that doesn't trigger re-opt-in.

 # How to add a new vesion of opt in page